-Ser Name of mined area Total area cleared (km2) Means used to destroy the mines Number of anti-personnel mines destroyed Number of other explosive munitions destroyed (a) (b) (c) (d) (e) (f) 1.
+Ser Name of mined area Total area cleared (km2) Means used to destroy the mines Number of anti- personnel mines destroyed Number of other explosive munitions destroyed (a) (b) (c) (b) (e) (f) 1.
 Victoria Falls to Mlibizi minefield 286 Explosive demolitions 25 959 No records on all minefields 2.
 Sheba Forest to Beacon Hill (Forbes border Post) 5 Explosive demolitions 500 3.
 Sango to Crooks Corner minefield 5.6 Explosive demolitions 4573 4.
 Cleared gaps 10 Explosive demolitions 2000 5.
-TOTAL 306.6 33 032

-A survey team would move in first to ascertain the existence of mines in an area reported to be having mines.
+TOTAL 306.6 33 032 reported to be having mines.
 In carrying out the demining operations, both mechanical and manual means were applied.
 Safe lanes are opened first by driving a bulldozer across the minefield with its blade raised thereby detonating some mines.
 This process is repeated at least three times to ascertain the number of lanes within that minefield.
 A survey team would then move in with mine detectors carrying out manual clearance of the safe lanes.
 The safe lanes opened would then be the base line for the subsequent manual demining operation.
-After the confirmation of the presents of mines, demining teams would start clearing the assigned area.
-Each point where a mine is recovered, a white or blue coloured picket will be put and a red picket is placed where a mine was suspected to be according to the pattern of the mine field.
-The blue picket if placed where there was a ploughshare mine.
-Recovered mines are collected together and destroyed later unless they are suspected to be unstable, in which case they are destroyed on site by explosive demolitions.
+After the confirmation of the presents of mines, demining teams would start clearing the assigned particular area.
+All recovered mines were destroyed on site by explosive demolitions.